Choosing a Registered Agent for your Washington LLC

 (There is one exception to the PO Box rule and that is for people enrolled in the Washington Address Confidentiality Program.)

 Your Washington Registered Agent needs to be available during normal business hours (9am – 5pm) in case Service of Process arrives.
-Service of Process includes the delivery of legal documents such as complaints, summons, and subpoenas.
+Service of Process for an LLC includes the delivery of legal documents such as complaints, summons, and subpoenas.

 Your Washington LLC’s Registered Agent is a key component to how the court and legal systems work.
 By requiring all Washington LLCs to have (and continuously maintain) a Registered Agent on file, the delivery of legal mail and court documents can be tracked and accounted for.

 Can I be my own Registered Agent in Washington?

 You have 3 options when forming an LLC in Washington:

 Option 1: You can be your LLC’s Registered Agent in Washington (are there risks?)

 - A friend or family member can be your LLC’s Registered Agent

 Option 3: You can hire a Washington Registered Agent Service, also known as a Commercial Registered Agent.